-If you are thinking about implementing a system where functionality can be changed in a runtime mode, then you may need to add a workflow engine that can execute business processes.
+If you are thinking about implementing a system in a web development project where functionality can be changed in runtime mode, then you may need to add a workflow engine that can execute business processes.
 This feature allows you to:

 – Make the system functionality more flexible;

 – And even change the rules of game!

 In an ideal scenario, businesspeople would be able to not only see the description of their service’s work in a recognizable notation, such as BPMN 2.0 but also influence the description on their own.

 Everything seems quite straightforward when it refers to a single monolithic application, near or inside of which, a workflow engine is installed [Pic.
 1].
 However, what’s to be done if you want to get a modern system, build a microservice architecture, or take advantage of all its benefits?

 When you have dozens of microservices, where each is performing a separate function, and dozens of instances of some of them in order to cope with the load, is it worth to being frightened and refusing to use workflow engines?
 The answer is not!
 We know for sure that even in these cases you can take advantage of all the benefits of BPM.
 We at K&C have done it.

 Indeed, the K&C agile web development team has experience in creating microservice systems that include a workflow engine.
 Today, we want to share some tips.

 Our goal: to create the system, the functionality of which will be divided between several microservices, each of which can be run multiple times and where at least the part of functionality will be represented in the form of a workflow, described in the BPMN 2.0 notation.

 1) We take each of the microservices we want to improve, carefully extract the logic from them, and then present it in the form of a workflow.